 Mediocre companies will eventually lose out to fitter and stronger companies.
 The excellent company with a competitive advantage and long-term profitability will win over time.

-This one may be tough to manage; it will require you to think forward and use your visionary skills to try to assess if the company will be replaced by new technology, better services, or simply archived due to consumer preferences.
+This one may be tough to manage; it will require you to think forward and use your visionary skills to assess if the company will be replaced by new technology, better services, or simply archived due to consumer preferences.

 13. Does the Company Allocate Capital Exclusively in the Realm of its Expertise?